ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 You select the {{site.data.keyword.cloud_notm}} data center where you want to provision your instance.
 Provided the hardware is available in your selected {{site.data.keyword.cloud_notm}} data center, the instance provisioning process typically takes less than 24 hours.

-Once your instance has been provisioned, if you are connected to your {{site.data.keyword.cloud_notm}} account through a VPN, you can connect to your vCenter server directly from your workstation web browser.
+Once your instance has been provisioned, if you are connected to your {{site.data.keyword.cloud_notm}} account through a VPN, you can connect to your vCenter Server directly from your workstation web browser.

 Your instance components are typically accessed by their host names rather than their IP addresses.
 In order to connect to and authenticate with vCenter, you should ensure that the vCenter and Platform Services Controller (PSC) hostname can be resolved by your workstation by adding it to your workstation's hosts file as shown in Listing 1.
 You can find the hostname and IP address in the {{site.data.keyword.vmwaresolutions_short}} console, on the **Summary** tab for your instance.
 You might also want to add the hostnames and IP addresses for your vSphere hosts to your hosts file.